|

 I

-generally participate in a couple of photo trips each year, generally
+participate in a couple of photo trips each year, generally to areas

-to areas located on the West Coast of the US such as Yosemite, the
+located on the West Coast of the US such as Yosemite,

-Eastern Sierra, and miscellaneous coastal locations.
-These groups are
+the Eastern Sierra, and miscellaneous coastal locations.
+These groups

-time.
-Some of the great photographers concentrate on specific
+the right time.
+Some of the great photographers concentrate on

-photographic opportunities in only a limited amount of time.
+knowledgeable to maximize photographic opportunities in only a limited

 |